GreenFlag31/node-tao/README.md

 ## Security by design

 By default, `TAO` assume you are running your app in production, so no error will be thrown, such that error stack traces are not visible in your browser.
 Errors will be displayed in your editor console, and visual error representation (see developer experience) is available in your browser by setting `debug: true` at option initialisation.
-If you run your application in production (checking environnement variable `NODE_ENV`), no error will be thrown.

 ## Developer experience